willingc/collaboratool/index.md

 To accomplish this, we envision that BCE will encompass the following:

- * a "script" (i.e., a reproducible workflow) that creates the standard VM/image with standard scientific computing software such as Python, R, git, etc.,
+ * a reproducible workflow that creates the standard VM/image with standard scientific computing software such as Python, R, git, etc.,
- * a standard binary image, produced by the script, that can be distributed as is and used on-the-fly with VirtualBox or VMWare Player with minimal dependencies, and
+ * a standard binary image, produced by the workflow, that can be distributed as is and used on-the-fly with VirtualBox or VMWare Player with minimal dependencies, and
- * (possibly) an advanced "script" that represents multiple possible distributions tailored for different types of uses (e.g., different disciplines, different computational needs, class vs. research use, etc.).
-This script might represent either a sequence or a tree of possible VMs.
+ * (possibly) an augmented workflow that represents multiple possible distributions tailored for different types of uses (e.g., different disciplines, different computational needs, class vs. research use, etc.).
+This might represent either a sequence or a tree of possible VMs.